-The club trains at King's College playing field, Aberdeen on Tuesday evenings in the winter and within an hour's drive of Aberdeen, at various hill locations in summer.
+The club trains on Tuesday evenings in Aberdeen in the winter and within an hour's drive of Aberdeen, at various hill locations in summer.
 If you're not familiar with hill running, read about it on Scottish Hill Runners or give one of us a call before turning up.

 Cosmic Hillbashers Hill Running Club was formed in 1992 to answer the call for a local club dedicated to running and competing on the hills.